 Early Christianity faced great persecution, but eventually was legalized by the Roman Empire and then adopted as the official state religion.
 Unfortunately, the church, with its simple, saving Gospel of grace, devolved into a religious institution with an increasingly powerful hierarchy.
 The bishops of Rome consolidated their control in the West and, as the self-proclaimed vicars of Christ, indulged themselves at a level of pomp and extravagance that hadn’t been seen since the Caesars.

-Last week I came across the article far below regarding Francis’ plan to transform the papal Summer residence, Castel Gandolfo, into a tourist stop .
+Last week, I came across the article far below regarding Francis’ plan to transform the papal summer palace, Castel Gandolfo, into a tourist stop.
 Has anyone else seen photos of this place?
 Unbelievable!
-Francis has definitely down-sized his personal living spaces but this may be more of an accommodation to the scrutiny of an increasingly incredulous public than a desire for less ostentatious trappings.
+Francis has definitely down-sized his personal living quarters, but that may be more of an accommodation to the scrutiny of an increasingly incredulous public than a desire for less ostentatious trappings.